nqlongdl/nqlongdl.github.io/_posts/2024-08-21-practical-ood-in-ruby.md

 - Instead of directly using instance variable, use methods to access the data.
 This way, we can change the data structure without changing the code that uses the data.
 Can use `attr_reader` to define the method.
 - Hide the data structure behind well-defined interfaces.
 So instead of directly accessing array index, we can hide it behind a method.
 2. Enforce Single Responsibility Everywhere
 - Try to extract extra responsibilities.
-For example, if a method traverse the whole array, do things, and return a new array -> we can extract each operation on a member into a separate method.
+For example, if a method traverse the whole array, do operation on each element, and return a new array -> we can extract each operation on an element into a separate method.
 Another example is that if a method does two things, we can extract the second thing into a separate method.

+The benefits of doing so are:
+1. Expose previously hidden qualities.
+2. Avoid the need for comments.
+3. Encourage reuse.
+4. Are easy to move to another class.

+- We can use `struct` to isolate extra responsibilities within a class, doing so will defer the decision of where the responsibility should go.
+Later on, we can either add extra responsibilities to the `struct`, or extract the `struct` to another class.

+## Summary
+The path to a changeable and maintainable code begins with classes that have a single responsibility.
+A class should do the smallest possible useful thing.
+The class should do it well, and it should do it only.
+It should be isolated from the changes in other classes.
+The class should be transparent, reasonable, usable, and exemplary.
+The class should be easy to change.

+# Chapter 3: Managing Dependencies